Orlando Magic: 2012–2017: Rob Hennigan era

-2017–present: Jeff Weltman era
+2017–2022: Jeff Weltman era

 In the summer of 2017, the Magic made various changes, the first being the firing of general manager Rob Hennigan on April 13.
 On May 23, the Magic named Jeff Weltman, the former general manager of the Toronto Raptors, as president of basketball operations and named John Hammond, the former general manager for the Milwaukee Bucks, as the new general manager.
-With the sixth overall pick in the 2017 NBA Draft, Orlando drafted Florida State forward, Jonathan Isaac.
+With the sixth overall pick in the 2017 NBA draft, Orlando drafted Florida State forward, Jonathan Isaac.
 During free agency the Magic signed Jonathon Simmons, Arron Afflalo, Shelvin Mack, Marreese Speights, Khem Birch and Adreian Payne.

 On October 6, 2017, the Magic announced that former superstar Tracy McGrady, had rejoined the team as assistant to the CEO.

 On February 8, 2018, the Magic traded starting point guard Elfrid Payton to the Phoenix Suns in exchange for a 2018 second-round pick.

 On April 12, 2018, head coach Frank Vogel was fired by the Magic after the conclusion of the 2017–18 regular season.
 On May 30, the Magic named Steve Clifford as their new head coach.

 On June 21, 2018, the Magic drafted center Mohamed Bamba with the sixth overall pick. and Melvin Frazier in the second round.
 Other player acquisitions included trading for Timofey Mozgov and Jerian Grant in a three-team trade for Bismack Biyombo, Jarell Martin in a trade from the Memphis Grizzlies, and free agent Isaiah Briscoe.

 On September 6, 2018, team owner Richard DeVos died aged 92 from complications from an infection.

 During the 2018–19 season, the Magic won their sixth division title and finished in seventh place in the Eastern Conference to clinch a playoff berth for the first time since the 2011–12 season.
 Mohamed Bamba was diagnosed with stress fracture on February 5, 2019, and eventually missed the remainder of the season.
 At the NBA trade deadline, the Magic traded Jonathon Simmons and two draft picks to the Philadelphia 76ers for Markelle Fultz.
 Nikola Vučević was selected as a reserve for the 2019 Eastern Conference All Star Team, being the first Orlando Magic All Star player since Dwight Howard in 2012.
 In March 2019, the Magic signed former NBA Rookie of the Year Michael Carter-Williams to two ten-day contracts before signing him to a one-year deal.
 The Magic were matched up against the Toronto Raptors in the first round of the 2019 NBA playoffs.
-While the Magic won their first playoff game in seven years, the Toronto Raptors won the series 4–1.
+While the Magic won their first playoff game in seven years, the Raptors won the series in five games.